yihong-chen/ReFactorGNN/README.md

 # ReFactorGNN

 Official demo code for implementing the ReFactor GNN.
+We suggest you start with `refactorgnn_demo_sgd_noreg.py`, the very basic version of ReFactorGNN.
+Then go to `refactorgnn_demo_sgd.py`, which adds the N3 regularizer.
+Finally, check out the one induced by AdaGrad rather than SGD `refactorgnn_demo_adagrad.py`, which empirically perform better for muliti-relational link prediction tasks.
 Refer to our [paper](https://arxiv.org/abs/2207.09980) for more details.

 If you find the code useful, please cite us by
 ```